Campbell hands Britain second gold

-LONDON Britain's Luke Campbell emulated team mate Nicola Adams's golden performance on Saturday when he handed the host's men's team their first London Olympic success, beating Irish bantamweight John Joe Nevin in front a buzzing crowd.
+LONDON Britain's Luke Campbell emulated team mate Nicola Adams's golden performance on Saturday when he handed the host's men's team their first success, beating Irish bantamweight John Joe Nevin in front a buzzing London crowd.

 World championship silver medallist Campbell, who beat Nevin in the semi-finals of last year's event by the tightest of margins, came out on top of another close contest, knocking the Irishman down in the final round to seal a 14-11 victory.

-"It's something I've worked for all my life.
-I can't believe it.
-Nevin's a top fighter, it was a very difficult fight, very technical.
-It was just about outwitting each other.

-"I had to be on my game to win and thankfully I was.
-I can't believe it.

-Campbell, boxing smartly on the counter, took an exciting first round that was one of the best of the last fortnight by two points.
+Further stoking the rivalry, the pair's families are friends and that spilled into a first round that was among the best of the last fortnight at the boxing arena and Campbell, sitting back and counter-punching, took it by a margin of two points.

-The duo, whose families are friends, were roared on by a passionate crowd and took and threw punches in the tight exchanges.

 Nevin, who resisted the temptation of turning professional to better his performance at the Beijing Games when he returned home empty-handed, caught the 24-year-old Briton with the tougher shots in the second round to close the gap to a point.